 In 1989-1993 he served as Second Counsellor at the French Delegation to the Conference on Disarmament in Geneva and a member of the French Delegation to the First Committee of the General Assembly of the United Nations in New York.
 From 1993 to 1996 he was the Head of the Information Department (and alternate spokesman) of the Foreign Ministry in Paris.
 In 1995-1996, he was a lecturer on arms control and disarmament for a post-graduate course at the Marne-la-Vallée University.
 In 1996 was appointed Deputy Head of Mission at the French Embassy in Tel Aviv (Israel) where he joined the Team of Negotiators of the EU Special Envoy to the Middle East.
 He was transferred to Sydney as Consul-General for France in January, 2001, with jurisdiction over the whole of Australia.

 Apart from French, he speaks English, Russian and Polish.
 He has published many articles, chapters and books on arms control and disarmament as well as on the Middle East and international humanitarian law.

-In addition, since August 2013, Marc Finaud is a Senior Resident Fellow at the United Nations Institute for Disarmament Research (UNIDIR).
+In addition, from August 2013 to May 2015, Marc Finaud was Senior Resident Fellow at the United Nations Institute for Disarmament Research (UNIDIR).